Email Marketing & Content Marketing

-Content marketing, email marketing, and marketing automation are some of the most standard and effective ways to promote a business in the digital age.
+Content marketing and email marketing are some of the most standard and effective ways to promote a business in the digital age.
 In an age of mobile apps, push notifications and virtual reality… email is still the most effective way to reach your audience and convert them into paying customers.

-Here are the things you should consider regarding email marketing, content marketing, and marketing automation.
+Here are the things you should consider regarding content marketing and email marketing.

 1) Content Marketing

 Content marketing refers to the practice of publishing pieces of online content with the intent of using them as a marketing channel.
 There are dozens of different forms of content, including but not limited to:

 Some types of content are a better fit for certain businesses and industries, and some are easier to produce than others.
 Finding a suitable and cost-effective way to get your content marketing efforts started is a crucial first step into the digital marketing arena.